 This session started off with a brief overview of the different stages of the open publishing process.
 Knowing what goes into publishing can help you as a creator plan for the work involved.
-The model depicted in the slides is linear, but doesn’t always progress this way in reality (you could be working in many different stages at once).
-The Rebus publishing model in particular focuses on ways to bring collaboration, accessibility, and marketing into each of the different stages — to both improve the quality of the final resource and to grow the active community invested in it.
+The model depicted in the slides is cyclical to demonstrate that you will progress through the publishing process in unique ways, sometimes circling back or working in multiple stages all at one, in correspondence with the unique parameters in your project.
+There is no one way for all projects in our cohort, but understanding the different stages in the process, will help you plan ahead to better navigate those unique contexts.

 - About the content: list of topics or concepts covered, plus a brief structural breakdown of the book or course materials